 Mr. Fred Clement, Executive Vice President, is responsible for the day-to-day running of the seminary.
 He oversees the work of the Accounting Office, the Bookstore, the physical plant, Maintenance, and Housekeeping.
-In consultation with the Director of Enrollment, he reviews financial aid applications and awards grants.
-His office makes work-study assignments and assigns seminary-owned housing.
-Amy Fuller is Executive Assistant for Administration and Finance, supporting the Executive Vice President.
+In consultation with the Director of Enrollment Management and Admissions, he reviews financial aid applications and awards grants.
+Ashley Croshaw is Executive Assistant for Administration and Finance, supporting the Executive Vice President.